Astrothedreamkeeper/Astrothedreamkeeper/README.md

 ## ''Astro diary.📖''.
-[you can not read if it too long ! btw you can also support me by follwing meh thanks you :3] 💤                                                                                        💤
+[you can not read if it too long ! btw you can also support me by follwing meh if you want!]
-            ✨.                                                                    .✨

                ୨୧' * . .        '.   💤 [Astro pillow] 🌙  .'            .   .  *'୨୧